ilyaglow/cortex-tgbot/README.md

 ## Supported data types

-By now the following data types are supported:
+By now the following data types are supported for lookup:
 * Domain
 * Hash
 * IP